maxwell-gisborne/listdict/readme.md

 ## Conventions and Principles

-1. in the source code variables called `LD` == List Dictionary :: [dict]
+1. In the source code, variables called `LD` are lists of dictionaries.
-2. D == dictionary
+2. In the source code, variables called `D` are dictionaries, normally from an LD.
-3. functions that act on LDs,
-4. have them as their last argument.
+3. Functions that act on LDs have them as their last argument, this preserves a consistent reading order.
-5. no functions modify their arguments
+5. No functions modify their arguments.
-6. all functions functions are eager, not lazy.
+6. All functions functions are eager, not lazy.
-7. Code is PEP8 complient
+7. Code is PEP8 compliant